Tonterias/Direct-Democracy-Directory/about.markdown

 permalink: /about/
 ---

-# Direct-Democracy-Directory

 ## Discussions Tab on GitHub

 We will use [GitHub Discussions](https://github.com/Tonterias/Direct-Democracy-Directory/discussions) to listen to your ideas about how to improve the communication between groups or about better ways to organize the directory information, communication and the relations between different nodes.

-This document will change from time to time, so check it out from time to time.

 ## Technical Stuff